secretstartups/handbook/support/support-global-groups/index.html.md

    - docs updates
    - issue creation or contributions
    - training
-1. Help on tickets outside of FlexiPods and assigned to other groups
+1. Help on tickets outside of FlexiPods and assigned to other groups (Seniors may recognize if other groups are struggling and can decide if a group has the capacity to help)

 #### Maximizing group success